 The fanInlet and fanOutlet are boundary conditions that model the behavior of a fan, meaning that they alter the momentum of the flow based on a performance curve.

 Diabatix Coldstream provides the user with a large library of performance curves for fans currently on the market, however the user is free to create their own fan.
-In order to to this, a set of at least 2 pairs of points representing volumetric flow (m^3/s) and total pressure loss (Pa) should be provided.
-Please notice that the units should be in S.I. and that the total pressure should be used and not the static pressure.
+In order to do this, a set of at least 2 pairs of points representing volumetric flow (m^3/s) and total pressure loss (Pa) should be provided.
+Please note that the units should be in S.I., and that the total pressure should be used and not the static pressure.